uchicago-dsi/good-food-purchasing/README.md

 We have infrastructure to train both RoBERTa and DistilBERT models.

+**Before running the below make sure that you set up an environment variable with your [wandb.ai api key](https://wandb.ai/home).
+The variable should be set as `WANDB_API_KEY` and should be available in the environment that is calling the `make` commands below.**

 ### Training the Classifier

 To get good results for all columns, we need to do a multi-stage fine-tuning process.